CDCgov/geneflow/docs/chapters/tutorials/app-exec-container.rst

     cd test
     sh ./test.sh

 The command should generate a file called "output.txt" after it finishes.
-Because we are pulling container images and running themon demand, this might take several minutes to finish.
+Because we are pulling container images and running them on demand, this might take several minutes to finish.

 Use the ``cat`` command to view the output of the file: